jgato/jgato/random_docs/Scaling down clusters with ZTP.md

 ## Steps for Scaling Down clusters

-We will need three main steps:
+We will need four main steps:

 * Use ZTP Gitops flow to delete the host

-* Manually delete the Agent object
+* Manually delete the Agent object from Hub cluster

-* Delete the host from the Openshift cluster.
-The usual 'oc drain and oc delete node'
+* Delete the host from the Openshift  Spoke cluster

+* Decommisioning the host

 From the three steps, ideally, only the first one should be needed.
 This is expected to happen when the functionality has been implemented